raghib1992/aws-devops/CloudFormation/README.md

 # Change Set
-- It allow us to submit the create a change set  y submitting  changes against  the stack you want to update
+- It allow us to submit the create a change set  by submitting  changes against  the stack you want to update
-- CF compare the stack to the new template  and/or paramter values and produces a change set  that you review  and then choose to apply
+- CF compare the stack to the new template  and/or parameter values and produces a change set  that you review  and then choose to apply

 # Paramter